Oleksii Tykhy

-Oleksii Ivanovych Tykhy (Note: Also transliterated as Tykhyi) (Олексі́й Іва́нович Ти́хий; 27 January 1927 – 5 or 6 May 1984) was a Ukrainian linguist, writer, and human rights activist who was one of the founders of the Ukrainian Helsinki Group.
+Oleksii Ivanovych Tykhy (Note: Also transliterated as Tykhyi) (Олексі́й Іва́нович Ти́хий; 27 January 1927 – 6 May 1984) was a Ukrainian linguist, writer, and human rights activist who was one of the founders of the Ukrainian Helsinki Group.
 An activist from early in life, Tykhy was arrested twice on charges of anti-Soviet agitation for his activism against the Soviet invasion of Hungary and the Russification of Ukraine, and spent 17 years imprisoned before his death from stomach cancer in 1984.
 Since his death, he has been celebrated by other Ukrainian dissidents, such as Levko Lukianenko and Nadiya Svitlychna, for his efforts to preserve Ukraine's nationhood and strengthen human rights in the Ukrainian Soviet Socialist Republic.

 Early life and career

 Oleksii Ivanovych Tykhy was born on 27 January 1927 in the village of Izhevka, in the eastern Donetsk Oblast of the Ukrainian Soviet Socialist Republic.
 Possessing strong academic abilities, he attended the faculty of philosophy at Moscow State University after having previously studied at Zaporizhye Agricultural Institute and the Dnipropetrovsk Institute for Transport Engineers.
 His first job was as a teacher of physics, mathematics, and the Ukrainian language in Pryazovske Raion, and he also worked as a fireman and in construction.

 From this period, Tykhy was a strong critic of the Soviet government, being arrested for his opposition to the Soviet electoral system in 1948.
 However, he was soon released, and he began working as head of studies at the secondary school in Oleksiievo-Druzhkivka.
 He strongly criticised the Komsomol and Soviet youth, arguing that the latter needed to strive for greater independence from their elders.